 cover photo by Nel Sogoloff

-Excerpts from THE SKY IS FAR AWAY
+Excerpt - from the title story THE SKY IS FAR AWAY

 The woman I live with is not my mother.
 She feeds me because no one else will.
 I have been with her a long time.
 We eat cassava roots and leaves and drink tea made from plants she finds in the bush.
 I don’t like the taste of her tea, but I drink it anyway.
 In the morning before the sun is too strong the women go to collect wood for the fire and that is when she finds the leaves for making tea.
 Her name is B. The women in our village go in groups to gather firewood and keep quiet in the bush because it is dangerous.
 If the soldiers come we have to hide.
 I am dark and like a shadow under the leaves but my pounding heart is too loud.
 I am afraid to breathe, which makes my heart beat faster and I become more afraid and I breathe harder.
 The road to the river is more open and dangerous but it is closer to the village.
 If I hurry I spill more water so I try to go slow but then I am afraid I am taking too long.
 You cannot be a shadow hiding under leaves on the road carrying yellow jugs of water.
 My breasts are growing and starting to show under my shirt.
 I want to hide but I cannot hide when I am carrying water from the river.